Case Closed: The Culprit Hanzawa: Manga

-Detective Conan: The Culprit Hanzawa is written and illustrated by Mayuko Kanba.
-It is a spin-off to the original manga Detective Conan by Gosho Aoyama and stars the black-silhouetted "criminal" that appears in the main series to represent the mystery culprits.
-The manga began in Shogakukan's Shōnen Sunday S on May 25, 2017.
-The series 30th chapter was published on November 25, 2019, the 31st chapter on February 25, 2020, and the 32nd chapter on May 25, 2020.
-The series resumed publication on December 25, 2020.
-Shogakukan has compiled its chapters into individual tankōbon volumes.
+Written and illustrated by Mayuko Kanba, Case Closed: The Culprit Hanzawa is a spin-off to the Case Closed manga series by Gosho Aoyama, and stars the black-silhouetted "criminal" that appears in the main series to represent the mystery culprits.
+The manga started in Shogakukan's Shōnen Sunday S on May 25, 2017.
+It is published intermittently in the magazine.
+Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 18, 2017.
-As of October 18, 2024, nine volumes have been released.
+As of April 8, 2026, ten volumes have been released.